Dirt Devil: Royal Appliance Manufacturing Company

 The origins of the Dirt Devil brand can be traced back to a company founded in 1905 as the Royal Appliance Manufacturing Company, selling the 'Royal Sweeper' from premises on Cochran Road in Solon, Ohio.
 At about the same time Philip Geier started the as "P. A. Geier Co" also in Cleveland, Ohio, and around 1910 when they started building vacuum cleaners he bought the rights to the Royal name.
 Their first hand-held vacuum cleaner the "Royal Prince" (Model 157) was introduced in 1937, and by 1953 the company was renamed the "Royal Appliance Manufacturing Co", producing vacuum cleaners, mixers, hair dryers, and washing machines.

-In 1984 Royal introduced the Dirt Devil Hand Vac, to compete as a lower-cost, mass-market alternative to the existing Royal Prince line of all-metal hand vacuums, as well to compete with the Black & Decker DustBuster.
-Originally bearing the name "Royal Dirt Devil", the company chose to make Dirt Devil the primary brand name, and as such the Dirt Devil line eventually evolved to include more models, including upright vacuum cleaners, most bearing distinctive red plastic cases.
+In 1984, Royal introduced the Dirt Devil Hand Vac, to compete as a lower-cost, mass-market alternative to the existing Royal Prince line of all-metal hand vacuums, as well to compete with the Black & Decker DustBuster.
+Originally named "Royal Dirt Devil", the company made "Dirt Devil" the primary brand name; the line eventually evolved to include more models, including upright vacuum cleaners, most with distinctive red plastic cases.

-In 2003 Royal Appliance Mfg.
+In 2003, Royal Appliance Mfg.
 Co. was sold to Techtronic Industries of Hong Kong.
 Their sub-division TTI Floor Care now also owns Hoover (North America), Oreck, and Vax.